Face Off: Wharton School Vs Chicago Booth

 The school selection process for MBA applicants can seem overwhelming.
 With so many great business schools, how do you decide which one is right for you?
-In SBC’s new blog series Face Off, we tease out the strengths and differences between two similarly ranked b-schools.
+SBC’s blog series Face Off teases out the strengths and differences between two similarly ranked b-schools.
 Plus, we’ll highlight noteworthy elements of their admissions processes.
-First item of business today: the Wharton MBA application versus the Chicago Booth MBA application.
+The first item of business today: the Wharton MBA application versus the Chicago Booth MBA application.

 We have former Admissions Officers from Booth and Wharton on our team.
 Thanks to them for the thoughtful advice below.

 How do the admissions requirements and selectivity compare between the Wharton School and Chicago Booth?

 From an application perspective, Booth gives candidates more freedom to be themselves.
 It also has a more holistic approach.
 Meanwhile, the Wharton MBA application reflects a more structured approach.